-Over the first six weeks of this course, you'll explore the evidence on effective explaining, learning how to help your students focus attention and manage their cognitive load by removing redundant information, and by using strategies such as signalling and segmenting.
-You'll also explore questioning strategies for checking prior knowledge is accurate, available and accessible, how incorporating worked examples, completion problems and stories can help your students connect new ideas to what they already know, and see how strategies such as concept mapping and self-explanation can support learning.
+Over the first six weeks of this course, you'll explore the evidence on effective explaining, learning how to help your students focus attention and manage their cognitive load by removing redundant information, and by using techniques such as signalling and segmenting.
+You'll also explore how incorporating stories, examples and non-examples into explanations can help your students connect new ideas to what they already know, and see how simple techniques such as concept mapping and self-explanation can support learning.

-In the final two weeks, once you have thought hard about the principles underpinning effective explanations, you'll move on to practise the act of selecting and adapting strategies for use in the classroom, based on your growing knowledge.
+In the final two weeks, once you have thought hard about the theories and techniques presented in the Exploration section, you'll move on to practice the act of selecting and adapting one or two for use in the classroom, based on your growing knowledge.